George Grey (skier)

-George Grey (born July 22, 1979, in Sidcup, England) is a Canadian cross-country skier.
+George Grey (born 22 July 1979) is a Canadian cross-country skier.

 Grey made his World Cup debut in 2001, with his best finish coming in early 2009, when he teamed with Alex Harvey to win a bronze medal in the team sprint.
 His best individual performance thus far is 16th place, which he achieved at Canmore in 2005 and at Davos in 2008.
 He also had a ninth-place finish in the prologue of the 2008-09 Tour de Ski.

 Grey had a pair of top 10 finishes at the 2009 Nordic World Ski Championships, ending up fifth in the 4 × 10 km relay and ninth in the team sprint.

 Competing in two Winter Olympics, Grey earned his best finish of seventh in the 4 × 10 km relay at Vancouver in 2010 and had his best individual finish of eighth in the 30 km pursuit at those same games.